 Analytics is used in virtually every organization and industry, including the arts, humanities, business, health, social and physical sciences.
 That's because analytics is not just about gathering information.
 It's about studying conversations and texts, identifying and visualizing patterns and predicting outcomes.
 It can transform the way companies do business, clarify mysteries about Shakespeare or the American Revolution, maximize the likely success of a new charitable undertaking, and much, much more.
 In business, analytics provide information about customer behavior and help organizations create relationships and predict demand for goods or services.

-Applied analytics allows users to predict the likelihood of something happening, instead of simply reacting when it does.
+Applied analytics allows users to predict the likelihood of something happening, instead of simply reacting when it occurs.

 The Applied Analytics Program is an 18-credit interdisciplinary concentration that provides students with a solid foundation in integrating technology and analytical methods to acquire, analyze and apply information for research, decision making and organizational effectiveness.
 Students are able to pair their applied analytics concentration with a second concentration in the College of Business or a major in the College of Arts and Sciences depending on their interests and career goals.
 In this manner, students not only gain exposure to, and skills in, applied analytics but they also acquire a strong foundation in their chosen discipline to provide the context in which applied analytics may be used effectively.